Wednesday, August 28, 2024

 Earth's Moon: G2 scrambling foal (From Fantasy Horses Paint & Play kit)

-Mars: G4 Rivet: G4 Andalusian Stallion (From Fantasy Horses Paint & Play kit)
+Mars: G4 Rivet (From Fantasy Horses Paint & Play kit)

 Jupiter: G4 Andalusian Stallion (From Fantasy Horses Paint & Play kit)